Azure/missionlz/docs/deployment-guide-terraform.md

 This guide describes how to deploy Mission Landing Zone using the [Terraform](https://www.terraform.io/) template at [src/terraform/mlz](../src/terraform/mlz).

-To get started with Terraform on Azure check out their [useful tutorial](https://learn.hashicorp.com/collections/terraform/azure-get-started/).
+To get started with Terraform on Azure check out their [tutorial](https://learn.hashicorp.com/collections/terraform/azure-get-started/).

-## High-Level Steps

 Below is an example of a Terraform deployment that uses all the defaults.